Otoplasty (Ear Surgery) in Houston, TX

 By contrast, the Mustarde technique uses sutures to tie the ear back.
-Unfortunately, these stitches can and do break, resulting in recreation of the deformity.
-Furthermore, many patients treated by the latter technique can have a sharp fold in the ear, resulting in an operated, unnatural appearance.
+It’s often referred to as ear pinning.
+Unfortunately, these stitches can and do break, resulting in the recreation of the deformity.
+Furthermore, many patients treated with the latter technique can have a sharp fold in the ear, resulting in an operated, unnatural appearance.

 Prominence of the ears can, unfortunately, subject children of school age to torment and ridicule from their peers.
-Therefore, Dr. Hankins recommends that this condition be treated prior to children attending kindergarten.
-However, adults wishing to have this deformity corrected are also welcome to come to our practice for evaluation by Dr Hankins.
+Therefore, Dr. Hankins recommends that this condition be treated with this outpatient procedure prior to children attending kindergarten.
+However, adults wishing to have this deformity corrected are also welcome to come to our practice for evaluation by Dr. Hankins.

 How much does ear surgery cost?
 Premier Plastic Surgery proudly offers financing options for our patients – call our office for pricing information.